 Depending on how much you use your motorhome or travel trailer, you should inspect your RV 2 or 3 times a year.
 Part-timers usually walk through their RV maintenance spreadsheet when they first open their coach for the season and winterize their RV for winter.

 Using an RV maintenance log that takes you step-by-step makes sure you don’t miss anything and minimizes time because it usually organizes each step in a specific way.
-Some have you first inspect the automotive parts, the exterior, then the interior features.
+Some have you first inspect the automotive parts, the exterior, and then the interior features.
 Others will group the electronics and plumbing as separate sections.

 It’s important to keep your RV inspection checklist with your notes in a file for a couple of reasons.
 First, if you can’t remember if you fixed something, you can always refer back to your previous walkthrough logs.
 Second, if you decide to sell your coach, buyers of used RVs always want proof of maintenance and repair work.
 These checklists can give you leverage during the price negotiation process.